McKenzieNeuro/McKenzieLab/README.md

 Python modules for ihka data analysis, based off of MatLab code from [McKenzieLab's repository](https://github.com/McKenzieNeuro/McKenzieLab/tree/main/IHKA).

+## Install
+To access the methods and their modules, clone this repo with `git clone https://github.com/dcxSt/IHKApy`, enter it's root directory `cd IHKApy`, then pip install `pip install .`

 ## Dependencies
 - numpy
 - pyedf (check to see if this one works okay)